View Constance Bartlett's Obituary on scrantontimes.com and share memories

 |

-Constance (Henry) Edstrom Bartlett, 87, Berwick, died Thursday at Allied Skilled Nursing Home, Scranton.
+Constance (Henry) Edstrom Bartlett, 87, of Berwick passed away on Thursday, July 11, at Allied Services Hospice, Scranton.

-Born March 17, 1932, in Hazleton, the daughter of the late Alvin J. and Lillian (Brewer) Henry, she graduated from Hazleton High School.
-Connie retired from Berwick Lighting after 20 years of employment.
+Born on March 17, 1932, in Hazleton, she was a daughter of the late Alvin J. and Lillian (Brewer) Henry.
+She was a graduate of Hazleton High School.
+Connie worked at various jobs throughout the Berwick area, but always spoke fondly of her employment at Berwick Lighting.

 She was a member of the United Church of Christ, Berwick, for many years until her health started to decline.
-She was a member of the Berwick Fire Police, Eagle Hose Company and Pennsylvania Fire Police Association.
+She was a member of Eagle Hose Company, Berwick Fire Police, Columbia County and Pennsylvania Fire Police associations.

-In her younger years, she enjoyed making ceramics.
-She loved to listen to the scanner for any activity that came through for the fire company.
-She was still listening to it until her passing.

-She will be greatly missed by her sons, Gary Edstrom and wife, Susan, Taylor; Michael Bartlett and wife, Sandy, Key West, Fla.; grandchildren, Joanna Kinder and husband, David; Kelsey Edstrom; Aubrey Edstrom; great-grandson; and great-great-granddaughter.
+She is survived by her sons, Gary Edstrom and wife, Susan, Taylor; Michael Bartlett and wife, Sandy, Key West, Fla.; grandchildren, Kelsey Edstrom, Aubrey Edstrom; Joanna Kinder and husband, David; one great-granddaughter; and one great-great-grandson.

+She was also preceded in death by her infant daughter, Judy Ellen Edstrom; and her son, Edward Edstrom Jr.

 Online messages of comfort may be sent to [email protected]